Filters

 Offers Telehealth

-"It is my personal goal that every patient that we see feels that they are receiving optimal care here at Duke.
-My focus is to provide each patient with ""cutting-edge"" treatments, and to do so in a compassionate and thoughtful manner.".
+Brent Hanks is an Oncologist in Durham, North Carolina.
 Dr. Hanks is rated as an Elite provider by MediFind in the treatment of Melanoma.
 His top areas of expertise are Melanoma, Merkel Cell Carcinoma, Melanoma of the Eye, and Metastatic Uveal Melanoma.
+Dr. Hanks is currently accepting new patients.

 Elite in Melanoma